Ashley McBryde: Musical styles and influences

-McBryde's musical style combines country with the genres of rock, bluegrass, country pop and country rock.
-Writer Mark Deming characterized McBryde as "a vocalist and songwriter with a touch of rock & roll swagger, a honky tonk heart, and a lyrical voice that puts a modern-day spin on classic country themes".
+McBryde's musical style combines country with the genres of rock, bluegrass, and pop Writer Mark Deming characterized McBryde as "a vocalist and songwriter with a touch of rock & roll swagger, a honky tonk heart, and a lyrical voice that puts a modern-day spin on classic country themes".
 Rolling Stones Jonathan Bernstein called her "a whiskey-swilling high priestess of dive bars whose radically lyrics-driven, rock-leaning approach to mainstream country commands instant attention".
 In regards to influencing her musical style, McBryde credits Mary Chapin Carpenter, Charlie Daniels, Patty Loveless, Dolly Parton, and Hank Williams.

 Personal life

 In 2018, McBryde's brother, Clay McBryde, died at the age of 53.
 Details concerning his death were not initially revealed.
 McBryde has publicly spoken about having a difficult relationship with her father due to her decision to pursue a music career.
 "My favorite song I've ever written being 'A Bible and a .44'... it's about my father, who does not approve of any of his children making a living in any kind of entertainment industry.
 It's unacceptable for anyone to make their living in the entertainment business," she told Taste of Country.

 In September 2021, McBryde was forced to postpone a few concerts, in the midst of her headlining This Town Talks Tour, after falling off a horse and landing on her head.
-The accident resulted in a concussion and she needed to get stitches on her scalp.
+The accident resulted in a concussion and required stitches on her scalp.

+In season 1, episode 7 of her YouTube series Made for This, McBryde details her experience and recovery from the horseback riding accident.
+In addition, those that were with her that day and witnessed and provided first-aid to her on the scene go into great detail of just how serious the accident was.
+It was later discovered that she had also fractured her pelvis in the accident.
+This injury took her about 12 weeks to recover.

+In a February 2024 interview with CBS News Sunday Morning, McBryde revealed her past struggles with alcohol and that she had been sober for nearly two years.